 It was put up for sale in April 1826 by William Okell.
 In 1834 Joseph Okell of Stretton was the owner of the estate.
 He died in 1834 and left Merryfall to his brother Thomas, and sister Mary.

-In Apr 1851 Thomas Okell junior was in occupation but his father died the following month and the farm was sold as part of the Stretton Hall Estate on 8 October 1851 by by auction at the Lion Hotel in Warrington:
+In April 1851 Thomas Okell junior was in occupation but his father died the following month and the farm was sold as part of the Stretton Hall Estate on 8 October 1851 by auction at the Lion Hotel in Warrington:

 Great Merryfall late in the occupation of the said Thomas Okell.
 The sons of the late Mr Okell who are residing on the estate will shew them to the persons desirous of viewing the same and any further particulars may be had from Messrs Beaumont and Urmston with whom the plans of the Estates are lodged.

-The 1861 census records James and Catherine Percival farming at Great Merryfall, having moved from Goosebrook Farm.
-Seven Oaks.
-Two years later their eldest d aughter, Ann, died and then Catherine died in October 1866.
+The 1861 census records James and Catherine Percival farming at Great Merryfall, having moved from Goosebrook Farm, Seven Oaks.
+Two years later their eldest daughter, Ann, died followed by Catherine in October 1866.
 James moved from the farm and died in December 1870 in Warrington.
 By the 1871 census Thomas Barber was farming; Thomas previously farmed at Old Mill Farm.
 In 1891 he was followed by his son-in-law William Moreton Clarke who had married his youngest daughter Betsy.
 He remained at the farm and there in 1895 aged 82.

 The Valuation Book of May 1913 shows that the 107 acres of land were owned by the trustees of G E Lawton and still farmed by Thomas Antwis.
 Despite having decided to “change his mode of farming” and put all his stock up for auction in December 1916, Thomas Antwis remained at Merryfall where he died in March 1930 aged 79.